natario1/Elements-Deprecated/README.md

 #### Error placeholders

-A special view that shown when the `Task` for objects has failed (e.g. an exception was thrown).
+A special view that is shown when the `Task` for objects has failed (e.g. an exception was thrown).
 You can, for example, return a failed task when there is no connectivity, and show a network error.

+#### Loading placeholders

+A spacial view that is shown *while* the `Task` for objects is going on, and removed when objects are found.
+This is typically a Progress Bar.

 ## Contributing

 You are welcome to contribute with issues, PRs or suggestions.
-This is missing lots at the moment, the most urgent being a test environment and a sample app.
+This is missing a few improvements at the moment, and most urgently a test environment.